This post is out-of-date! Click to The Best Travel Laptop, Tablet, and Convertible, Holiday 2013 Edition.

 Acer computers are great deals.
 Some people complain about quality, but I’m on my second Acer and have never had an issue.
 The Acer Aspire One is #1 because of one thing — price. $320 is a phenomenal deal.
 Its specs reflect that, but it has a Intel Celeron processor (not the slower Atom) and 4GB of RAM.
 That’s pretty good.
 Yes, it’s an optical hard drive.
 Yes, the screen resolution is 1,366 x 768.
 Yes, it’s only got 4 hours of battery life.
 But it’s $320!
 There’s room in the budget for upgrades.

 Upgrades: How about a solid-state hard drive?
 You’ve got $180 to spend before the $500 limit, so that’s do-able.
-There are good options here for drives up to 240GB.
+Not sure about choosing the best SSD for the job?
+Just get this one.
 You’ll probably get a boost in battery life with the SSD as well.
 Or, how about a tablet?
 Amazon’s entry-level Kindle Fire is $160 and using it to browse the internet, check email, and watch movies will help you extend the life of you laptop battery the easy way — by not having to use it.

 Upgrade update: [January 22, 2013] There’s an aftermarket, name-brand, $50 battery for sale that’s twice as big.
 Hello, 7 hour battery life!
 Thanks, Liliputing.

 Buy the Acer if … you want an inexpensive (nearly disposable) and light-weight Windows 8 travel laptop.